-- Michelin In its quarterly activities report for the quarter ended June 30, 2024, Paladin stated that substantial work has been completed at Michelin and a pre-feasibility study will commence in its fiscal year ending June 30, 2025 and is expected to be completed during its fiscal year ending June 30, 2026.
-Additionally, exploration activities are continuing, aimed at identifying and defining additional shallow deposit resource extensions. - Russell Lake/Russell Lake South On July 9, 2024, Skyharbour Resource Ltd. ("Skyharbour") announced initial results from the first phase of its 2024 winter drill program.
-The first phase consisted of six drill holes totaling 3,094 metres.
+In its quarterly activities report for the quarter ended September 30, 2024, Paladin disclosed that a program of pole-dipole induced polarisation was completed over newly identified and prospective fault structures, and preparation progressed to extend an airborne gravity survey aimed at the collection of new hyperspectral data.

+• Russell Lake/Russell Lake South - On July 9, 2024, Skyharbour Resource Ltd. ("Skyharbour") announced initial results from the first phase of its 2024 winter drill program.
+It stated that the first phase consisted of six drill holes totaling 3,094 metres.
 Skyharbour discovered an intersection in hole RSL24-02, which returned 2.5 metres of 0.721% U3O8 at a depth of 338.1 metres downhole.
 This intercept represents a new prospect, termed the Fork Target, discovered by Skyharbour.
-The Fork Target area is approximately four kilometers southeast of Denison Mines Corp's Phoenix Deposit.
-Skyharbour disclosed that the second phase of 2024 drill results will be disclosed upon receipt of geochemical analysis. - Slick Rock In a news release dated June 17, 2024, Anfield Energy Inc. ("Anfield") announced that it had received final approvals for its drill permit application to commence a 20-hole, 20,000-foot rotary drill program at its Slick Rock uranium and vanadium project.
-Anfield expects to commence the drill program in the third quarter of calendar year 2024.
+It disclosed that the Fork Target area is approximately four kilometers southeast of Denison Mines Corp's Phoenix Deposit.
+Skyharbour disclosed that the second phase of 2024 drill results will be disclosed upon receipt of geochemical analysis.